isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Reconsideration and Appeal.md

 </li><li><input type="checkbox" id="accordion5">
 <label for="accordion5">What is the timeline for the Minister to arrive at a reconsideration outcome, or for the Reviewing Tribunal to make its decision on an appeal?</label><div>
-<p>Given that there may be diverse and complex considerations relating to national security concerns, decision-making authorities should be allowed adequate time to conduct thorough assessments and properly review the case before them.&nbsp;
+<p>Given that there may be diverse and complex considerations relating to national security concerns, decision-making authorities should be allowed adequate time to conduct thorough assessments and properly review the case before them.</p>

-</p><p>Nonetheless, we will endeavour to process all applications for reconsideration and appeal expeditiously.</p></div>
+<p>Nonetheless, we will endeavour to process all applications for reconsideration and appeal expeditiously.</p></div>

 </li>
 </ul>